hihithisisme/markdown-resume/index.md

 ------

-I have a proven track record in building and maintaining distributed systems for payments and monetization domains.
-My experience collaborating with people across job functions has taught me how to communicate and operate effectively within and across teams.
+As an accomplished professional with a proven track record in developing and managing distributed systems in the payments and monetization domains, I am well-versed in collaborating with cross-functional teams to deliver outstanding results.
+My ability to quickly pick up new technologies and gather broad context has enabled me to excel in fast-paced work environments.

 ## Experience

 `2022 Sep - 2023 Mar`
 ### Indeed International Monetization Team
-__Software Engineer II__
+__Mid-level Software Engineer (SWE 2)__

-- Led a successful A/B experiment that generated an estimated USD 28 million in additional revenue.
+- Led a successful A/B experiment that directly generated an estimated USD 28 million in additional revenue.
+- Pioneered a new team by creating effective team processes and onboarded three software engineers, contributing to the team's growth and development.
 - Worked closely with the product manager to identify potential opportunities, estimate engineering efforts, and ensure alignment with business objectives.
-- Helped onboard and mentor three new software engineers as the pioneer software engineer on a newly-formed team.
 - Collaborated closely with cross-functional teams to contribute to their codebases and ensure successful delivery of key initiatives.
 <div class="chips">
 <span class="chip">React</span><span class="chip">Kotlin</span><span class="chip">GraphQL Federation</span><span class="chip">Micro-Frontend</span>